Coronary Artery Manifestations of Fibromuscular Dysplasia

 5. Treatment is largely experience-based with no randomized clinical trials.
 Conservative management seems most appropriate for patients even in the setting of SCAD, unless unstable symptoms prompt early intervention.
 Conservative management is best since most dissections appear to heal on their own and the risk of percutaneous coronary intervention is high in these patients due to propagation of the dissection and other procedural complications.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, SCD/Ventricular Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Chronic Angina

 Keywords: Spasm, Myocardial Bridging, Early Intervention (Education), Coronary Artery Disease, Acute Coronary Syndrome, Coronary Aneurysm, Risk Factors, Hematoma, Diagnosis, Differential, Percutaneous Coronary Intervention, Cocaine, Tomography, Fibromuscular Dysplasia, Death, Sudden, Cardiac